garrandall/popular-music-data/tracks/fake-friends-joan-jett-the-blackhearts.md

 But you're feelin worse
 An they build you up till you fool yourself that you're Something else an its like a curse cause
-You cant live up to what they made of you
+You can't live up to what they made of you
 An they tell you that you're losin friends

 Losin friends, losin friends